w3f/Grants-Program/applications/subdeeply_network.md

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - If so, how is your project different?

-Blockchain education is still in its early stages, there are no services or platform like Saubdeeply.
-As a general idea, it is good to have educational hubs, and subdeeply aims to provide the gateway to impact blockchain education, and drive adoption in EOSIO (Antelope) based chains.
+Blockchain education is still in its early stages, there are no services or platform like Subdeeply.
+As a general idea, it is good to have educational hubs, and subdeeply aims to provide the gateway to impact blockchain education, and drive adoption.

   - If not, are there similar projects in related ecosystems?